Contemporary philosophy: Analytic philosophy

 The analytic program in philosophy is ordinarily dated to the work of English philosophers Bertrand Russell and G. E. Moore in the early 20th century, building on the work of the German philosopher and mathematician Gottlob Frege.
-They turned away from then-dominant forms of Hegelianism (objecting in particular to its idealism and purported obscurity) and began to develop a new sort of conceptual analysis based on recent developments in logic.
+They turned away from then-dominant forms of Hegelianism, objecting in particular to its idealism and purported obscurity, for example Moore's A Defence of Common Sense and Russell's critique of the Doctrine of internal relations, and began to develop a new sort of conceptual analysis based on recent developments in logic.
 The most prominent example of this new method of conceptual analysis is Russell's 1905 paper "On Denoting", a paper that is widely seen to be the exemplar of the analytic program in philosophy.

-Although contemporary philosophers who self-identify as "analytic" have widely divergent interests, assumptions, and methods—and have often rejected the fundamental premises that defined the analytic movement between 1900 and 1960—analytic philosophy, in its contemporary state, is usually taken to be defined by a particular style characterized by precision and thoroughness about a narrow topic, and resistance to "imprecise or cavalier discussions of broad topics."
+Although contemporary philosophers who self-identify as "analytic" have widely divergent interests, assumptions, and methods—and have often rejected the fundamental premises that defined the analytic movement between 1900 and 1960—analytic philosophy, in its contemporary state, is usually taken to be defined by a particular style, which is characterized by precision and thoroughness about a narrow topic, and resistance to "imprecise or cavalier discussions of broad topics."

 Some analytic philosophers at the end of the 20th century, such as Richard Rorty, have called for a major overhaul of the analytic philosophic tradition.
 In particular, Rorty has argued that analytic philosophers must learn important lessons from the work of continental philosophers.
 Some authors, such as Paul M. Livingston and Shaun Gallagher contend that there exist valuable insights common to both traditions, while others such as Timothy Williamson have called for even stricter adherence to the methodological ideals of analytic philosophy: